About me

 Hello!

 My name is Sandra Boone (she/her).
-I am a communications professional with 15 years of experience working in public sector, nonprofit, and political settings.
-I am now enrolled in the first year of the Communications & Media Studies Ph.D. program at the University of Oregon.
+I am a professional communicator with 15 years of experience working in public sector, nonprofit, and political settings.
+I am now a Ph.D. candidate in the Communications & Media Studies Ph.D. program at the University of Oregon.
+My research examines questions of equity and professional responsibility for public relations professionals with a sub-focus on the power of/in language.
+My dissertation examines the language ideologies and metalingual awareness that public relations practitioners hold

-Prior to this, I managed communications at the University of Minnesota’s Housing and Residential Life, Global Programs and Strategy Alliance, International Student and Scholar Services, and Immigration Response Team.
-I graduated with a Strategic Communication MA and Literacy & Rhetorical Studies minor from the University of Minnesota in 2020 and previously earned a Political Science BA.
+Before enrolling in a Ph.D., I managed communications at the University of Minnesota for Housing and Residential Life, Global Programs and Strategy Alliance, International Student and Scholar Services, and the Immigration Response Team.
+I graduated from the University of Minnesota in 2020 with a strategic communication MA and a literacy and rhetorical studies minor, and I previously earned a BA in political science.

-In my communication work, I strive to bring an audience- and equity-centric lens to my work as I ensure organizations give supporters the information they need, at the time they need it, and in ways they understand.
-To do this, I provide advice and counsel on communications strategy, message development, and stakeholder management to leadership and teams.
-I also ask questions and make recommendations about what an organization must do to authentically live its values — both externally with stakeholders and internally with staff.
+In my professional work, I strive to bring an audience- and equity-centric lens to ensuring organizations give supporters the information they need, at the time they need it, and in ways they understand.
+To do this, I advise and counsel leadership and teams on communications strategy, message development, and supporter management.
+I also ask questions and make recommendations about what an organization must do to authentically live its values — both externally and internally with staff.

 My work on equity concerns for communicators

 I passionately believe all communicators must understand the immense power and responsibility that comes with our roles as storytellers and gatekeepers of information.
-This belief comes from times in my career where I’ve recognized I was assuming I could do whatever I wanted with my organization’s stories and pictures (as long as the person had given permission once) — an idea that turned the people in them to little more than props or characters to be used for my organization’s benefit.
+This belief comes from times in my career when I recognized I was assuming I could do whatever I wanted with my organization’s stories and pictures — an idea that turned the people in them into little more than props or characters to be used for my organization’s benefit.
+While I did not feel I was asked to do anything “unethical,” I routinely questioned and recognized I was making mistakes due to being a white woman primarily focusing on the needs of my organization and what needed to happen to get my work done.

-This interest led me to focus my final MA Capstone research around the need for the use of ethical/equitable storytelling practices by strategic communication and public relations professionals.
-To focus my inquiry, I examined the communications practices of anti-trafficking organizations, and I then created lists of recommended work practices for communicators working with victim-survivors of trauma and in all settings.
+This interest led me to focus my final MA Capstone research on the need for ethical/equitable storytelling practices for strategic communication and public relations professionals.
+To focus my inquiry, I interviewed communicators at anti-trafficking organizations.
+I then created lists of recommended work practices to help communicators balance the need to create communications that meet organizational objectives while also respecting those they are communicating to and about.
+This project (along with the LRS coursework I did to prepare) greatly increased my commitment to using an equity-informed lens in communications, and it changed how I thought of my responsibility.

 Let’s connect

-I am always happy to connect with others to discuss new opportunities or to connect with others wanting to talk about communications, working for nonprofits, or equity.
-I am also available to discuss leading/co-leading workshops, giving presentations, and writing about equity concerns for communicators.
+I am always happy to share and connect with others about communications, working for nonprofits, or equity/social justice.
+I am also available to discuss leading/co-leading workshops, giving presentations, and writing/research related to my interests.

 Feel free to reach out to me on Twitter or LinkedIn!